Top 10 Best Beatles Albums

 Okay, let me get something straight.
 I love Yellow Submarine.
 Hey Bulldog is cool, All Together Now is a nice little sing-along, and Ringo's vocals on Yellow Submarine are amazing.
 Some people may consider Yellow Submarine as a weak moment for the Beatles, and others consider it as a great sing-along for children.
 I don't understand why it's so hated; Yellow Submarine is one of my favorite Beatles albums!

 I don't understand why most people dislike this album.
-It has two of the best Beatles songs showcasing their experimental side, and both of them are Harrison's songs.
-Additionally, the fact that we have George Martin doing "classical" music (I'd rather use the term "academic") highlights his brilliance in the band, justifying his designation as the fifth Beatle.
-By the way, that part of the album is amazing.
+It has two of the best Beatles songs showcasing their experimental side, both of which are Harrison's songs.
+Additionally, the inclusion of George Martin's "classical" music (I'd rather use the term "academic") highlights his brilliance in the band, justifying his designation as the fifth Beatle.
+That part of the album is amazing.

 This album was released in 1988 for the box set.
 This one and Volume 1 were created to have every song not on the original 13 albums.